kerski/pbi-dataops-template/documentation/run-tests.md

 ##### Then the visual should have a title.
 Config Path: <ConfigPath>

 This verifies the visual has a title as recommended for accessibility.
-The title does not need to be toggled on in order for this test to pass.
-This visual can have a title, either a literal value or conditional formatting, be toggled off and the test will pass for that visual.
+The title does not need to be toggled on in order for this test to pass;
+it just needs either a literal value or conditional formatting set.

 ![Title Property](./images/part25-title.png)